Fulmenius/BI-Fall-2022-Practice-I/labjournal.md

 **We decided to choose for ruther analysis the result of the filtering with lower quality threshold which were the files forward_20_paired.fq and reverse_20_paired.fq**

+## Step 5.
+Aligning sequences to reference ##

+Firslty, we neede to indexate the reference genome.
+For indexation we used `bwa index`.
+The command was

+` bwa index GCF_000005845.2_ASM584v2_genomic.fna.gz`

+After indexation the mentioned below files were created:

+*GCF_000005845.2_ASM584v2_genomic.fna.gz.amb*
+*GCF_000005845.2_ASM584v2_genomic.fna.gz.ann*
+*GCF_000005845.2_ASM584v2_genomic.fna.gz.bwt*
+*GCF_000005845.2_ASM584v2_genomic.fna.gz.pac*
+*GCF_000005845.2_ASM584v2_genomic.fna.gz.sa*

+After reference genome indezation we performed the alignment of out reads to the reference genome using `bwa mem`.
+We used the command:

+`bwa mem GCF_000005845.2_ASM584v2_genomic.fna.gz forward_20_paired.fq reverse_20_paired.fq > alignment.sam`

+Now the result of alignment is in the file *alignment.sam*.

+Then we compressed the .sam file to .bam file with the command:

+`samtools view -S -b alignment.sam > alignment.bam`

+and ran the command:

+`samtools flagstat alignment.bam` to see the basic alignment statistics.

+99.87% of reads were mapped.

+**Then we nedded to sort and index alignment.bam file**

+To sort the .bam file we performed the command:

+`samtools sort alignment.bam -o alignment_sorted.bam`

+To index the sorted .bam file we performed the command:

+`samtools index alignment_sorted.bam`

+Then we visualized the mapping in IGV.
+For reference genome, we had to gunzip it before uploading to IGV:

+`gunzip GCF_000005845.2_ASM584v2_genomic.fna.gz`

+## Step 6.
+Variant calling ##

+For variant calling we performed the command:

+`samtools mpileup -f GCF_000005845.2_ASM584v2_genomic.fna alignment_sorted.bam > my.mpileup`

+VarScan installation:

+`sudo apt install varscan`

+Then we did variant calling using the following command:

+`java -jar VarScan.v2.3.4.jar mpileup2snp my.mpileup --min-vae-freq N --variants --output-vcf 1 > VarScan_results.vcf`

+## Step 7.
+Variant annotation ##

+Database creation
+First, we created empty text file snpeff.config vith one string:

+`k12.genome : ecoli_K12`

+Then we created folder for the database:

+`mkdir -p data/k12`

+Then we put there the .gbk file and renamed it (file was taken from [here](https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/005/845/GCF_000005845.2_ASM584v2/GCF_000005845.2_ASM584v2_genomic.gbff.gz)):

+`gunzip GCF_000005845.2_ASM584v2_genomic.gbff.gz`
+`cp GCF_000005845.2_ASM584v2_genomic.gbff data/k12/genes.gbk`

+Then we created database

+`java -jar snpEff.jar build -genbank -v k12`

+After this we performed the annotation and redirected the StdOut to another .vcf file:

+`java -jar snpEff.jar ann k12 VarScan_results.vcf > VarScan_results_annotated.vcf`

+After that in our directory a new file *VarScan_results_annotated.vcf* appeared.
+We can upload it to IGV for obtaining more variant information.

+## Step 8.
+List of variants ##

+We found 6 variants:

+1. position 93043 C -> G (forward strand)

+GCC -> GGC

+Ala -> Gly

+gene name ftsI

+missense variant

+2. position 482698 A -> T (reverse strand)

+CAG -> CTG

+Gln -> Leu

+gene name acrB

+missense variant

+3. position 852762 A -> G

+this variant is in non-coding region

+4. position 1905761 G -> A (forward strand)

+GGT -> GAT

+Gly -> Asp

+gene name mntP

+missense variant

+5. position 3535147 T -> G (reverse strand)

+GTA -> GGA

+Val -> Gly

+gene name envZ

+missense variant

+6. position 4390754 C -> A (reverse strand)

+GCC -> GCA

+Ala -> Ala

+synonymous variant

+gene name rsgA